-“Fusion” is sometimes used to describe cuisines that combine ingredients and cooking techniques from different cultures.
-However, fusion is also sometimes used to promote some brands of sight glasses based on the belief that greater fusion of glass to metal during the manufacturing process will produce a stronger finished sight glass for use in chemical and pharmaceutical processes.
+Fused sight glass is sometimes used to promote some brands of sight glasses based on the belief that greater fusion of glass to metal during the manufacturing process will produce a stronger finished sight glass for use in chemical and pharmaceutical processes.

 During manufacturing, the glass is melted within the metal ring as the ring expands.
 Then, the temperature is raised to the point where the glass and the metal ring fuse together.
 When the unit cools, the glass hardens before the metal ring shrinks back to its original size.
 This places the metal ring in tension and the glass in uniform radial compression.
 The most compression is produced by using an alloy of metal that shrinks a lot as it cools in combination with a type of glass that shrinks little when it cools: the greater the difference, the greater the compression.
 Fusion – getting the glass to stick to the metal – is easy to achieve but not as critical to sight glass reliability as compression.
 Compression strengthens the glass because it is stronger than tensile forces that could create internal torque on the glass.
 Therefore, it is the level of compression, rather than fusion, that predicts the reliability of a sight glass.

 The study also compared the compressive force of a sight glass made with proprietary soda-lime glass coupled with a Hastelloy C22 stainless steel ring (which is touted for its high glass-to-metal fusion) with that of a Duplex/borosilicate sight glass.
 The borosilicate glass/Duplex stainless steel construction provided four and a half times the pressure capability of the soda-lime/Hastelloy sight glass.
-The reliability of a sight glass has almost nothing to do with fusion; compression is what matters most because it secures the glass to the metal and creates a leak proof seal.
-Click here to see a full line of borosilicate sight glass products.
+The reliability of a sight glass has almost nothing to do with fused sight glass; compression is what matters most because it secures the glass to the metal and creates a leak-proof seal.
+Learn more about our full line of borosilicate sight glass products.

 For all the details on this study, take a few minutes to read the white paper on compression vs. fusion.